angelarwyatt-create/analytics-portfolio/README.md

 network flows, commodity dependencies, and strategic risk factors affecting rail freight operations.

+## About
+This portfolio highlights analytics projects focused on transportation, logistics, and operational decision support.
+The work explores freight movement patterns, commodity dependency, and supply network risk using public transportation datasets and Tableau dashboards.

+My professional background includes experience in rail transportation operations and process improvement, with a focus on applying data analysis to support operational planning and strategic decision making.

 ## Projects

 ### 📊 Ohio Rail Freight Flow Analysis